 It was almost 7.30 a.m. and the principal and the teachers at Mboeng Elementary School (SDN Mboeng) in remote Kaju Wangi Village, Elar Subdistrict in Manggarai Timur, East Nusa Tenggara, took turn to take each other’s photograph with a cellular phone.

 They were not about to update their social media’s profile pictures.
-The photo session was part of KIAT Guru program to improve education service delivery in remote villages by empowering communities to report on teachers’ attendance and service performance.
+Instead, the photo session was part of KIAT Guru program to improve education service delivery in remote villages by empowering communities to report on teachers’ attendance and service performance.

 The pilot is a collaboration between the Ministry of Education and Culture, the National Team for Acceleration of Poverty Reduction (TNP2K) and the District Government of Manggarai Timur.
 It is implemented by Yayasan BaKTI, with technical support from the World Bank and funding from the Government of Australia.

-Teacher’s attendance has been an issue in this village, as some of them often only appear at 9 a.m., or 90 minutes after the class has supposedly started, if they come at all.
+Teacher’s attendance has been an issue in this village, as some of them often only appear at 9 a.m., or 90 minutes after the class is supposed to start, if they come at all.
 An unannounced visit in SDN Mboeng on Oct.
-31, 2016 showed that one of six teachers who were scheduled to teach was found absent, equivalent to absence rate of 17 percent.
-The reason for absence was to attend a training in a neighboring subdistrict.
-This figure is consistent with The World Bank survey in 270 schools within October 2016 and March 2017 showing the rate of teacher absence stands at 25.4 percent.
+31, 2016 showed that one in six or 17 percent of teachers who were scheduled to teach were absent.
+The reason for their absence was to attend a training in a neighboring subdistrict.
+This figure is consistent with The World Bank survey of 270 schools in October 2016 and March 2017 that indicated the rate of teacher absence stands at 25.4 percent.
 An earlier survey by Analytical and Capacity Development Partnership (ACDP) in 2014 indicated that the rate of absenteeism among teachers in remote school (19.3 percent) is double the national rate (9.4 percent).

-In lights of this issue, KIAT Guru pilot was started in July 2016 and implemented in 203 primary schools in five underdeveloped districts.
+In lights of this issue, the KIAT Guru pilot began in July 2016 and was implemented in 203 primary schools in five underdeveloped districts.
 The intervention program is using three models: community empowerment; community empowerment and tying teachers’ allowances to their attendance; and community empowerment and tying teachers’ allowances to their service quality.

-SDN Mboeng has been carrying out the second model in the past three months where the teachers and the principal have to clock in at 7.30 a.m. at the latest and clock out at least at 12.30 p.m. using the camera app.
+Sejak April 2016, SDN Mboeng has carried out the second intervention model over where the teachers and the principal have to clock in at 7.30 a.m. at the latest and clock out at least at 12.30 p.m. using the camera app.
 The community then verify teachers’ presence and evaluate teacher’s service performance using community scorecards.
-It turned out to work wonder to reduce the rate of teacher’s absenteeism and late attendance.
+This model worked wonders in reducing the rate of teacher’s absenteeism and late attendance.

 “In the past three months, none of the teacher was late.
 And it trickles down to the students.
 Seeing their teachers disciplined, the children are now in order, too.
 They have better manner and they rarely come late anymore even though many of them have to walk for 30 minutes to one hour to get to school,” said Andreas Jemahang, KIAT Guru cadre whose son also studies at the elementary school.

-Along with the Education User Committee (Kelompok Pengguna Layanan, KPL), which is composed of nine members comprising parents and community figures, Andreas evaluates teachers’ attendance and service performance based on a set of service indicators or “promises” that they have agreed with community members beforehand.
-Based on the recommendations from children, whom KIAT Guru team consulted before launching the pilot, the promises range from coming to school on time, to not using corporal punishment on children and being more creative in teaching, such as using visual aid and holding classes outdoor.
+Along with the Education User Committee (Kelompok Pengguna Layanan, KPL), which includes nine members comprising parents and community figures, Andreas evaluates teachers’ attendance and service performance based on a set of service indicators or “promises” that were agreed with community members beforehand.
+Based on the recommendations from children, whom KIAT Guru team consulted before launching the pilot, the promises range from coming to school on time, to not using corporal punishment on children and being more creative in teaching, such as using visual aids and holding classes outdoor.